 If you splurge for one of the three “Pool Super Villas,” you’ll get your own private pool with its own sundeck and garden.
 The villas are almost 3000 square feet and come with a premier bar and your own personal butler.

 The most luxurious accommodations, however, can be found in The Pineapple.
-You can’t miss the giant fruit-shaped villa in the middle of the resort but while it’s impressive from the outside, your jaw will drop when you see the interior.
+You can’t miss the giant fruit-shaped villa in the middle of the resort.
+And while it’s impressive from the outside, your jaw will drop when you see the interior.
 Inspired by Spongebob Squarepants’ home under the sea, the décor is quirky, but the overall feel is completely luxurious.

 The two-bedroom villa also has its own pool and private court but it also features a second-story with a twin bedroom, and even an outdoor shower and freestanding tub.
 It also comes with its own butler.

-Each building also has its own concierge so you can reserve a cabana by the pool or the beach (no more waking up at 6AM to claim a cabana by laying your towel on it).
+Each building also has its own concierge.
+You can reserve a cabana by the pool or the beach (no more waking up at 6AM to claim a cabana by laying your towel on it).

 Nickelodeon Punta Cana Review: The Food